 Better customer engagement

-Not only does beacon marketing offer an opportunity for increased customer engagement, but also better engagement.
+Not only does proximity beacon marketing offer an opportunity for increased customer engagement, but also better engagement.
 It’s used for sending customers useful content such as discounts and deals, along with helpful alerts and guidance.
 Because of this, customers are more likely to engage with your app consistently.

-Beacons can be combined with geofencing
+Bluetooth beacons can be combined with geofencing

-Beacons and geofencing offer the perfect combination of technologies for proximity marketing.
+Bluetooth beacons and geofencing offer the perfect combination of technologies for proximity marketing.
 Geofences are virtual boundaries that can be drawn around specific geographic locations, triggering mobile notifications when a user enters or exits the area.
 The range of geofences is wider than that of beacons, making them a good addition to your campaigns, especially if you want to target users in your neighborhood, or even for geo-conquesting your competitors.

-9 beacon marketing strategies to boost retail sales
+9 beacon marketing examples to boost sales

 Who doesn’t love a great deal?
-Use beacon targeting to send your in-store customers great deals and discounts.
+Use Bluetooth beacon targeting to send your in-store customers great deals and discounts.
 Not only will it influence their in-store purchase decisions, but it’ll encourage them to opt-in to receiving your notifications.

 Red Bull rolled out proximity marketing campaigns at 1400 convenience stores in Canada.
 Bluetooth beacons were installed at the retail point to trigger notifications offering two cans of Red Bull for $4.
 Not only did this beacon targeting campaign drive sales significantly, but Red Bull captured a ton of valuable customer data.